Antipsychotic Prescribing

 Neurological Effects

 First-generation antipsychotics are associated with significant extrapyramidal (EPS) side effects.
 The mild to severe EPS, including akathisia, sleepiness, restlessness, and autonomic effects, are unlike any associated sedatives or hypnotics.
-It is important that prescribers recognize this possibility and educate patients on these effects.
+Prescribers must recognize this possibility and educate patients on these effects.

 Tardive dyskinesia, as the name implies, is a late-occurring syndrome of abnormal choreoathetoid movements and is the most important unwanted effect of antipsychotic drugs (2).
 It is suspected to be caused by cholinergic deficiency secondary to sensitivity of dopamine receptors in the caudate-putamen (2).
 Tardive dyskinesia is estimated to have occurred in 20–40% of chronically treated patients before the introduction of the newer atypical antipsychotics, which caused the prevalence to vary greatly (11).

 Neuroleptic malignant syndrome is a life-threatening disorder that occurs in patients who are extremely sensitive to the extrapyramidal effects of antipsychotic agents.
 This syndrome is believed to result from an excessively rapid blockade of postsynaptic dopamine receptors.
-The initial symptom is marked muscle rigidity, then fever may ensue and often reaches dangerous levels (2).
-The leukocytosis and high fever that is present with this syndrome may erroneously be considered as infectious process.
+The initial symptom is marked muscle rigidity, and then fever may ensue, often reaching dangerous levels (2).
+The leukocytosis and high fever present with this syndrome may erroneously be considered an infectious process.

-Altered blood pressure and pulse rate are also common (2).
-Muscle-type creatine kinase levels are usually elevated, which reflects the muscle damage.
+Altered blood pressure and pulse rate are also standard (2).
+Muscle-type creatine kinase levels are usually elevated, reflecting muscle damage.

 Switching to an atypical antipsychotic drug following recovery is indicated.